Saturday, January 18, 2025

 Built-in sensors allow antibody detection

-To test for the presence of infectious diseases, a photograph is simply taken 20 minutes after blood sample dropping on the paper devices.
-A biochemical reaction would cause the underside of paper to emit blue-green light.
+To test for the presence of infectious diseases, a photograph is simply taken 20 minutes after the blood sample is dropped on the paper devices.
+A biochemical reaction would cause the underside of the paper to emit blue-green light.
 The brighter the color, the higher the concentration of antibodies.
-Using this new medical technology, the research team has successfully tested three antibodies simultaneously, for HIV, flu, and dengue fever.
+Using this medical technology, the research team has successfully tested three antibodies simultaneously, for HIV, flu, and dengue fever.

 Reference: Keisuke Tenda, Benice van Gerven, Remco Arts, Yuki Hiruta, Maarten Merkx, Daniel Citterio.
 Paper-Based Antibody Detection Devices Using Bioluminescent BRET-Switching Sensor Proteins.
 Angewandte Chemie, 2018; DOI:10.1002/anie.201808070